jagadishramasamy/mafld/README.md

 interpreted based on the proposed cut-offs, making the diagnosis slightly complex and error-prone.
-This package is developed by incorporating the latest international expert consensus guidelines, and it will aid in the easy and quick diagnosis of MAFLD based on FibroScan in busy healthcare settings and also for research purposes.
+This package is developed by incorporating the latest international expert consensus guidelines, and it will aid in the easy and quick diagnosis of MAFLD based on FibroScan/Fatty Liver Index in busy healthcare settings and also for research purposes.

 The new definition for MAFLD as per the International Consensus Statement is described by Eslam M et al (2020).